-- 1. The central and local bodies of guardianship and custodianship shall be the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia and/or an authorised agency (organisation) within its system, as well as their territorial bodies. - 2.
-The rules of operation for central and local bodies of guardianship and custodianship shall be defined under this Code and by the order of the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia. - [2.
+- 1. The central and local bodies of guardianship and custodianship shall be the Ministry of Labour, Health and Social Affairs of Georgia and/or an authorised agency (organisation) within its system, as well as their territorial bodies. - 2.
+The rules of operation for the central and local guardianship and custodianship authorities shall be determined under this Code and by order of the Minister of Labour, Health and Social Affairs of Georgia. - [2.
 The rules of operation for central and local bodies of guardianship and custodianship shall be defined under this Code, the Law of Georgia on Social Work and the order of the Minister of Labour, Health and Social Affairs of Georgia.
 (Shall become effective from 1 January 2021)] - 3.
 A guardianship and custodianship authority is obliged to protect and strengthen beneficiaries of support, and help supporters perform their duties to assist beneficiaries of support in making a choice and a decision.